 As you can see from the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
 One of the left hands carries a shanka (conch), a signature object of Vishnu, indicating that the left part of Harihara belongs to Vishnu.
 One of the right hands carries a staff with a serpent, and the right part of his crown has a half-moon, kapala (skull cup), and a serpent, indicating that the right part of Harihara belongs to Shiva.

 This is one of the most beautiful sculptural reliefs carved in the Badami caves.
 Adding to its beauty is the red and blue colored texture of the sandstone.

 Bas-reliefs on the ceiling

 The images below show the bas-reliefs carved into the ceiling of the

-As you can see from the image, there are two concentric circular frames, and enclosing them is a square frame.
-The inner circular frame depicts Vishnu with four hands, one of which carries the Sudarshana Chakra (a disk-like weapon), and another a
+As you can see from the image, there are two concentric circular panels enclosed by a square panel.
+Carved into the innermost circular panel is a relief depicting Vishnu with four arms, one of which carries the Sudarshana Chakra (disc-like weapon) and the other a shanka (conch).

 Just like the Vishnu relief, this relief also has two concentric circular frames.
 The inner circular frame depicts Brahma seated majestically on his vehicle Hamsa (a swan).
 One of his four hands carries a long-handled spoon, and another a